 Here's what Mars Profiler looks like:

 The display has four parts.
-At upper left is the date and time; when the routine opens, it is initialized to the present (as determined from your computer's clock).
-Change the date and time by entering new values in the corresponding boxes and clicking the dark gray Recalculate button.
-Or click on the buttons in the next row to step backward or forward in increments of 1 day or 1 hour.
+At upper left is the date and time; when the routine opens, it is initialized to the present time, as determined from your computer's clock.
+Change the date and time and click the Recalculate button to see results for another time, or click on the buttons in the next row to step backward or forward in increments of 1 day or 1 hour.

 Our Mars Profiler uses Universal Time (UT, essentially the same as Greenwich Mean Time), and beneath the time buttons it shows what we think is the offset between UT and your local time, based on your computer's current settings.
-When changing the time manually using the Time input box, enter the Universal Time that corresponds to the local time when you will be observing.
-(Note that this works correctly only if your computer's clock is set properly, including an adjustment for daylight-saving time, if appropriate.)
+When changing the time manually, enter the Universal Time that corresponds to the local time when you will be observing.

 At upper right is a map of Mars, based on computer graphics by planetary cartographer Ralph Aeschliman, showing the planet's main albedo features (dark and light markings).
 When the routine opens, south is up, matching the inverted view seen in a Newtonian reflector in the Northern Hemisphere.
 The central-meridian (CM) longitude is shown at the top, and major bright and dark features are labeled for easy identification.
 A red circle indicates the area of the planet's surface pointed directly toward Earth.

 Mars rotates in the same direction as Earth.
-So from hour to hour its surface markings move from left to right if your telescope presents a direct view with celestial north up and east to the left.
+So from hour to hour, its surface markings move from left to right if your telescope presents a direct view (with celestial north up and east to the left).
 But most astronomical telescopes present a south-up view or a north-up view that is mirror-reversed; in either case, the red planet's surface markings will appear to move from right to left as the hours go by.
 You can see this by clicking the "+ 1 hour" button repeatedly.

 A Martian day lasts 24 hours 37 minutes.
 So in one Earth day of 23 hours 56 minutes, Mars doesn't quite make one full turn on its axis.
 This means that if you look at Mars in a telescope at 24-hour intervals, the planet seems to have rotated "backward" by a small amount.
 You can see this by clicking the "+ 1 day" button repeatedly.

 The bottom part of Mars Profiler's display shows data about Mars's appearance corresponding to the date and time of the map, such as its brightness and distance from Earth.
 (Note: One astronomical unit (a.u.), based on the mean Earth-Sun distance, is 149.598 million kilometers or 92.956 million miles.)